benoitalvarez/Covid-19-QBox-ChatbotModel/README.md

 # Covid-19-QBox-ChatbotModel

 <h1>Introduction</h1>
-<p>Free chatbot model for typical questions about the COVID-19 virus to help your users and business.
-You can simply add it to your current chatbot training data</p>
+<p>The Covid-19-QBox-Chatbot Model is free pre-compiled chatbot model that addresses typical questions about the COVID-19 virus to help you handle high volumes of questions from your customers, partners and staff.
+You simply add it to your current chatbot training data.</p>
-<p>We advice you to check that this new set of Intents/Entities/Utterances do not conflited with your current model.
-Feel free to check it for free on <a href="https://QBox.ai" target="blank">Qbox.ai</a></P>
+<p>We advise you to check that this new set of Intents, Entities & Utterances do not conflict with your current model.
+To check this out for free, visit <a href="https://QBox.ai" target="blank">Qbox.ai</a></P>
-<p>Available for Microsoft LUIS, Microsoft QnA Maker, Google Dialogflow and IBM Watson Assistant</P>
+<p>Available for Microsoft LUIS, Microsoft QnA Maker, Google Dialogflow, IBM Watson Assistant and Rasa</P>

-<p>with this add on model, your chatbot service can help alleviate the pressure on staff and user by filtering many of the common queries that are received every day, so we’ve taken the time to build a chatbot focussed on queries related to the COVID-19 outbreak and its likely impacts on a business. </p>
+<p>With this supplementary model, your chatbot service will help alleviate pressure on your front line staff by filtering many of the common queries that are being received day each day as this crisis escalates.
+To help we’ve built a chatbot focussed on queries related to the COVID-19 outbreak and its likely impact on a business.</p>

 <h1>How the model is structured</h1>